NoahKreski/p8105_HW1_ntk2109/p8105_HW1_ntk2109_markdown.md

 The mean of the factor vector is NA.

-For the random sample and logical vector, means were produced.
-For the character vector and factor vector, no means were produced.
+For the random sample and logical vector, means were produced, because there is a meaningful interpretation of the means, the mean for the random sample and the proportion of TRUE values for the logical vector.
+For the character vector and factor vector, no means were produced, as these would have no input that can be averaged.

 B. Conversion to numeric
 ------------------------